 One week later, Molly came home.
 Since her arrival, we’ve learned a lot as new pet parents, including the locations of all the nearest dog parks, and how to train out certain behaviors.
 I’ve also learned that there are several items that should be on every first-time pet parent’s shopping list.
 James and I didn’t have much of a plan for our new addition.
 We had the essentials: food, bowls, bed, nail clippers, etc. But it wasn’t until Molly moved in that we discovered what we really needed:

 Whether you have a puppy or your dog is a rescue, there WILL be accidents.
 A kennel is a great way to ensure there are no accidents during those first few days (or weeks) while you’re away at work.
 Molly’s kennel also became her safe space and her bed.
 We’d tuck her in every night and now she goes in on her own for naps.
 We got ours off Amazon, and we love it!
 Its wire construction makes it sturdy enough to withstand any escape attempts and it’s collapsible for easy transport from place to place.
 Another great kennel to get is a more permanent fixture for the home.
-We love these wooden end table crates that fit right in with our living room furniture.
+We love this Wooden Play Pen that fits right in with our living room furniture.

 Molly is what I like to call a “destroyer.”
 Not many toys live long after being introduced to her powerful jaws.
 Within a week of having her home, she chewed through her stuffed animals, hard-rubber bone and shredded her tennis balls.
 We were at a loss, so we visited our local pet store and got help from the experts.
 They recommended Nylabones, heavy duty toys, and elk antlers.
 Well, Molly chose the antler for herself but it worked out great!
 It’s tough enough to last for months (yes, months) and it’s great for her teeth according to our Veterinarian.